hdatteln/shoppingListBot/HowTo.md

 ```

 Then, register the new Actions Route with Slack:
-1) In your app configuration page, in the navigation bar, click on `Interactivity & Shortcuts`.
+1) On the Slack app configuration page, in the navigation bar, click on `Interactivity & Shortcuts`.
 2) Enable 'Interactivity':
     ![](images/botaction.png)
+3) Enter a Request URL (let's use /slack/actions as an endpoint),e.g.: `https://b6c1ae28.ngrok.io/slack/actions` (for you, the ngrok domain will be different).
 3) Save the changes

-Now, let's add a listener for our `open_modal_button` action_id:
+Now, let's add a listener for our `open_modal_button` action_id in index.js:

 ```
 slackInteractions.action({ actionId: 'open_modal_button' }, async (payload) => {
   try {
-    console.log("button click recieved", payload)
+    console.log("button click received", payload)
   } catch (e) {
     console.log('Error: ', e)
   }